dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 The Internet Computer was launched and open-sourced on May 10th 2021 by the DFINITY Foundation.
 Since then, it has been growing by new nodes being added and joined to form new subnets.

+## Go Even Deeper

+If you want to learn in more detail how the IC works and realizes the vision of a World Computer, read through the whole page and the referenced Medium articles, or watch the YouTube videos.
+If you prefer to have a single source of information, the [White Paper](https://dfinity.org/whitepaper.pdf) is highly recommended, however, note that is is a little technical at times.

 1. [Internet Computer Source Code](https://github.com/dfinity/ic)
 2. [Public Repositories for the Internet Computer](https://github.com/dfinity?q=&type=public&language=&sort=)